easttennesseecc-star/Q-Top-Dog-IDE/VISUAL_GUIDE_FILES_OVERVIEW.md

 1. Sign in with Google
 2. Click "Create API Key"
 3. Copy the blue key
-4. In Q-IDE → Providers tab → Paste
+4. In Top Dog → Providers tab → Paste
 5. Now you have both Ollama + Google! 🎉

 ### **Why Bother?**